|Instructor||Textbooks||Course Work||Assignments||Schedule ( .dvi format / postscript / pdf format )|

 the end of a class.
 Thus, work turned in 4 days late will be weighted

 -33 1/3 %; since a negative score reduces a semester total, it is better

 not to turn the work in at all.

 Exception: Deadlines for programming problems and laboratory exercises are automatically extended at least one class day if MathLAN is down for an unscheduled period of 3 or more hours during the week preceding the assignment due date.
 (In such cases, however, deadlines for written assignments are not extended.)

 Absolute Deadline: All homework must be turned in

-The final grade will be based upon each student's demonstration of her or his understanding of and facility in programming, not on the performance of the class as a whole nor on a strict percentile basis.
-While some flexibility may be possible in determining a final semester grade, the following percentages approximate the relative weights attached to various activities in this course.
+The final grade will be based upon each student's demonstration of his or her understanding of and facility in programming, not on the performance of the class as a whole nor on a strict percentile basis.
+While some flexibility may be possible in determining a final semester grade, the following percentages provide a first approximation for the relative weights attached to various activities in this course.

 This document is available on the World Wide Web as

 created December 2, 2003